- FINDING ART IN EVERYDAY TRAVEL

 According to the Asian site Art Radar, street art is “an amorphous beast encompassing art which is found in or inspired by the urban environment.
 With anti-capitalist and rebellious undertones, it is a democratic form of popular public art probably best understood by seeing it in situ.”

-It’s a definition I like – the words urban, public, anti-capitalist and rebellious align well with me.
+It’s a solid definition – the words urban, public, anti-capitalist and rebellious align well with how we perceive it.

 Art Republic says it “can include traditional graffiti art work, as well as stencil graffiti, sticker art, wheatpasting and street poster art, video projection, art intervention, guerrilla art, flash mobbing and street installations.”

-I get that.
-Many types of street art.
-(One of its more enchanting facets is the utter confusion into which it can thrust the uninitiated.
-Like myself.)
+So yes, there are many types of street art.
+(One of its more enchanting facets is the utter confusion into which it can thrust the uninitiated.)

 It’s hard to keep them all ordered, but these are some of the more popular street art genres.

 Mental Floss lists even more: a piece (for masterpiece), legal wall (what it says), crew (when… a crew gets together and paints), character (typical of a particular artist, like a brand or a logo).
-And there are certainly more styles of street art, undoubtedly being created as quickly as I can type.
+And there are certainly more styles of street art, undoubtedly being created as quickly as this article is being typed.

 In addition to being public and urban, street art in its early days was often anonymous.
 Now it has its heroes and heroines and most pieces of any note are signed.